Security using OpenID Connect

 By default, alice and bob users (with the passwords matching the names), and user and admin roles are created. alice has both admin and user roles, and bob has just the user role.

-3. Go to https://raw.githubusercontent.com/redhat-developer-demos/quarkus-tutorial/master/jwt-token/quarkus-realm.json and save it on your local machine.
+2. Go to https://raw.githubusercontent.com/redhat-developer-demos/quarkus-tutorial/master/jwt-token/quarkus-realm.json and save it on your local machine.

 Congratulations!
-Now you can run this section in Dev Mode without starting the KeyCloak docker container nor adding the KeyCloak setup in application.properties.
+Now you can run this section in Dev Mode without starting the KeyCloak container nor adding the KeyCloak setup in application.properties.

 Dev Services For Keycloak will not be activated if either quarkus.oidc.auth-server-url is already initialized or the default OIDC tenant is disabled with quarkus.oidc.tenant.enabled=false, regardless if you work with Keycloak or not.